intentionally-left-nil/rps/PLAN.md

 Can only create roundN_p1 iff roundN-1_p1 and roundN-1_p2 exist (unless beginning)

 Can increment round when roundN_p1 and p2 have played

+# Milestone 2

+- Implement a functional frontend for the before-game experience

+## Goal

+Take the flow from "I'm at the homepage, I want to start a game, and I'm waiting for someone to join"

+## Non-goals

+- Playing the game
+- Hooking up to the backend api (next milestone!)
+- Making it pretty

+### Plan

+1. Spin up a react frontend with create-react-app
+1. Make a landing page which has a `create game` button, which redirects to a random /game sub-url
+1. Make a game waiting page that asks you for your name